Cambridge-ICCS/cambridge-iccs.github.io/summerschool23.md

 summer school last year.
 The session this year will greatly expand on the last few minutes of that presentation.

-## Introduction to GPU Programming
+# Introduction to GPU Programming

 Prerequisite for hands-on lab: Basic understanding of the C programming language.

-## Introduction to Machine Learning with Pytorch
+# Introduction to Machine Learning with Pytorch

+### Pre-reading

 To make the most of the session we expect participants to arrive with a (minimal) base-level understanding of machine learning concepts.
 In